barafael/errare-humanum-est/README.md

 # errare-humanum-est
-A collection of C code that compiles and then misbehaves and somewhat equivalent Rust code that does not compile to prevent mistakes.
+A collection of C code that compiles and then misbehaves and somewhat equivalent Rust code that does not compile in the first place.